 6. What are the qualifications of your staff members?

-All staff members are required to be CPR and First Aid certified, must be at least 16 years of age and possess a valid Texas driver’s license.
-All directors must have a minimum of three years experience working directly with children.
+All staff members must be at least 16 years of age, CPR and First-aid certified, and possess a valid Texas driver’s license.
+All directors must be at least 21 years of age with a minimum of three years experience working directly with children.

 7. What should my children wear?

 Shorts and a T-shirt are fine.
-We ask that tennis shoes be worn every day, except when swimming.
+We ask that sneakers be worn every day, except when swimming.